scenerystack/community/docs/reference/api/scenery/EventIO.md

 # EventIO

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/input/EventIO.js](https://github.com/phetsims/scenery/blob/main/js/input/EventIO.js) for the most up-to-date information.

 ## Overview

 IOType for a self.Event.
 Since this needs to support any data from any subtype of self.Event, we supply NullableIO